-Single-Origin Pragati Turmeric from Diaspora Co
+Single-Origin Pragati Turmeric from Diaspora Co.

-Organic Heirloom Turmeric from India
+Organic Heirloom Pragati Turmeric from India

-You’ll notice the difference between Diaspora Co’s Single-Origin Pragati Turmeric and its commodity counterpart immediately upon opening the jar.
+You’ll notice the difference between Diaspora Co.’s Single-Origin Pragati Turmeric and its commodity counterpart immediately upon opening the jar.
 This heirloom single-varietal turmeric’s aroma is swoonworthy—rich, vibrant and fragrant with bright almost citrusy notes.
 The taste is earthy, deep and concentrated with delicate floral and orange flavors.
 Pragati turmeric not only tastes good, it is also higher in curcumin (this is what gives turmeric its anti-inflammatory and antioxidant properties) with almost 1 ½–2 times as much than commercially-produced turmeric.

-Diaspora Co’s heirloom turmeric is beloved by chefs and food writers across the country, being lauded in such publications as the New York Times, Bon Appétit, Food & Wine, Forbes, Vogue and more.
+Diaspora Co.’s heirloom turmeric is beloved by chefs and food writers across the country, being lauded in such publications as the New York Times, Bon Appétit, Food & Wine, Forbes, Vogue and more.

 How to use

-This heirloom turmeric is a brilliant addition to desserts too.
+Diaspora Co.'s heirloom turmeric is a brilliant addition to desserts too.
 Our favorite sweet pairing with turmeric is anything citrus.
 Turmeric orange upside-down cake?
 Yes please.
 Lemon curd scented with a pinch of Pragati turmeric?
 Sign us up.
 Or maybe coconut turmeric ice cream with candied orange and cardamom?
 Spoons are at the ready.

 About the producer

-Sana Javeri Kadri—founder of Diaspora Co—is changing the way the supply chain works in the spice industry.
+Sana Javeri Kadri, founder of Diaspora Co., is changing the way the supply chain works in the spice industry.
 Her goal is to put money, equity and power back into the hands of the farmers by cutting out the middle man and decolonizing the commodity spice trading system.

 - Diaspora Co